NBC News: NBC News Overnight and NBC Nightside

 In 1982, NBC News began production on NBC News Overnight with anchors Linda Ellerbee, Lloyd Dobyns, and Bill Schechner.
-It usually aired at 1:35 a.m.
+It usually aired at 1:35 am.
 E.T., following The Tonight Show and Late Night with David Letterman.

-NBC News Overnight was cancelled in December 1983, but in 1991, NBC News launched another overnight news show called NBC Nightside.
+NBC News Overnight was canceled in December 1983, but in 1991, NBC News launched another overnight news show called NBC Nightside.
 During its run, the show's anchors included Sara James, Bruce Hall, Antonio Mora, Tom Miller, Campbell Brown, Kim Hindrew, Tom Donavan, and Tonya Strong.
 It was based at NBC Network affiliate WCNC-TV in Charlotte, North Carolina.
-It provided an overnight news service which NBC affiliates could air until early morning programming began, in effect providing programming to help them stay on the air 24/7.
+It provided an overnight news service that NBC affiliates could air until early morning programming began, providing programming to help them stay on the air 24/7.
 At the time, a few NBC affiliates had begun using CNN's Headline News service to provide overnight programming, and NBC decided to offer the network's own overnight news service.
-CBS and ABC also began their own overnight news programming, as well.
-In addition, the facility produced a 24-hour news service aimed to Latin American viewers called "Canal de Noticias, NBC.
-The serviced closed in 1997 and five years later, the network bought Telemundo.
+CBS and ABC also began their overnight news programming, as well.
+In addition, the facility produced a 24-hour news service aimed at Latin American viewers called "Canal de Noticias, NBC.
+The service closed in 1997, and five years later, the network bought Telemundo.

 NBC Nightside lasted until 1998 and was replaced by "NBC All Night," composed of reruns of The Tonight Show with Jay Leno and Late Night with Conan O'Brien, and later from January 1, 2007, to September 23, 2011, Poker After Dark.
-NBC now airs same day repeats of the fourth hour of Today and CNBC's Mad Money on weekdays, LXTV programs on early Sunday mornings, and Meet the Press and Dateline encores on early Monday mornings.
+NBC now airs same-day repeats of the fourth hour of Today and CNBC's Mad Money on weekdays, LXTV programs on early Sunday mornings, and Meet the Press and Dateline encores on early Monday mornings.